 In the context of migraines, neck pain is more often a symptom rather than a trigger.
 However, certain types of headaches can be caused by neck problems like injury, chronic neck tension, and inflammation.

 Cervicogenic headache is a pain that originates in the neck or cervical area but is perceived in the head.
+The cervical spine is the uppermost portion of the spine in the neck.
+It is comprised of seven bones (vertebrae), C1 through C7, all padded with intervertebral discs.
 Unlike migraine, which is classified as a primary headache, cervicogenic headache is a secondary headache, meaning that it is a symptom of an underlying medical condition, such as:

 - Degenerative conditions, such as osteoarthritis or degenerative disc disease